 But things change if you attack the Enderman first or look into its eyes directly.
 Once triggered, the Enderman will try to hunt you.
 It can even dodge your arrows and melee attacks by teleportation.
 Fortunately, because Endermen are scared of water and too tall to fit into closed spaces, it becomes pretty easy to defeat them.

-Goats are neutral mobs of Minecraft that are exclusive to the snowy slopes, frozen peaks, and jagged peaks biomes.
+Goats are neutral mobs that are exclusive to the snowy slopes, frozen peaks, and jagged peaks biomes.
 They can jump high and take more minor fall damage.
 Just like the cows and Mooshrooms, you can use a bucket on them to collect milk.
 Goats don’t mind the presence of players and don’t even get triggered if you attack them.

 But if you stay stationary for a few seconds, the goat will ram into you.
 If it hits you successfully, you will receive slight damage and be knocked back by nine blocks.
 Getting pushed for nine blocks from the top of high and narrow mountains is enough to kill you with fall damage.
 If they hit one of the few solid blocks, it can drop a goat horn in Minecraft, the game’s first musical instrument.